davidloke/tebac-net/README.md

 Do remember the line number at the top of the tagging screen - this is the offset of the input file should you wish to continue in another session.

-In v0.1, do note the following:
-* Entities are case sensitive (e.g. singapore != Singapore)
-* For now, all occurrences of the word(s) will be tagged with the same custom type (e.g. 'Singapore' in 'Singaporean' will also be tagged)
-* All custom types will be capitalized for disambiguity (e.g. 'Capital' becomes 'CAPITAL')
-* Each entity-tag pair is unique for every line

 ## Save/Load Custom Entity List
 If you wish to save your custom entity list (with its corresponding tags), press `3`, followed by `Enter/Return` in the main menu.
 You will be presented with the following submenu
 ```